BiBiServ/bibigrid/docs/COMMAND_LINE.md

 # Command Line Arguments
+Most configuration parameters can be provided to BiBiGrid using the command line.
+However this becomes messy fast and parameters like the password shouldn't be provided in plain text via the command line anyways.
+An alternative is a [configuration file](CONFIGURATION_SCHEMA.md).

+If you decide to use some or all command line parameters, a complete list is provided below:

+## Shared parameters
 | Long parameter             | Short parameter | Environment variable | Values | Description                                          |
 |----------------------------|-----------------|----------------------|--------|------------------------------------------------------|
 | meta-mode                  | mode            |                      | [aws, googlecloud, openstack, (azure)] | Provider mode |